Cognitive Behavioral Therapy To Help You Quit Smoking Easily

 - Setting a quit date.
 Choosing a firm and specific date on which to quit smoking is a crucial part of the quitting process.
 A date that has some personal meaning to the patient, such as his birthday or Mother’s Day, can be a source of additional motivation for some smokers.
 Most importantly, the date should be within a month of the start of therapy.

 - Developing awareness of smoking behavior.
-For most smokers, smoking can be a largely automated habit to the point where it can mostly be done subconsciously.
+For most smokers, smoking can be a largely automated habit to the point where it can mostly be done subconsciously which is something the best vapes hope to replicate, but without even a hint to all the negative consequences associated with smoking.
 An awareness of your unique smoking patterns, such as the times you smoke, the environment you are in when you smoke and the emotions you are experiencing, are necessary to be able to find your triggers and change your smoking habits.

 - Managing triggers.
 This is perhaps the most important aspect of CBT therapy for nicotine addiction.
 A therapist will help you identify what triggers the urges to smoke, how to avoid those things and how to develop positive responses to potentially dangerous thoughts.
 The therapist will attempt to break the link between those triggers and your smoking habits by changing your daily routines and replacing smoking with other activities.